alpinedatalabs/demos/airline_ontime_stats/README.md

 __Industry:__  Airlines, Transportation, Logistics

-__Use case:__  Predicting flight arrival delays based on seasonality, flight schedule, geography, and departure delay
+__Use case:__  Predicting flight arrival delays based on seasonality, flight schedule, weather data, and geography.

 __Explanation:__  The purpose of this demo is to predict arrival delays of US domestic airline flights.
-The demo data set comes from public information provided by the US Department of Transportation, Bureau of Transportation Statistics (http://www.transtats.bts.gov).
+The demo data sets come from public information provided by the US Department of Transportation, Bureau of Transportation Statistics (http://www.transtats.bts.gov) and by the Utah State University Climate Center (climate.usurf.usu.edu/mapGUI/mapGUI.php ).

-The data set contains scheduled arrival and departure times of all US domestic public passenger flights for the year 2008.
-The data set also includes actual arrival and departure times, flight information (carrier, origin airport, destination airport, etc.), arrival and departure delays, and delays cause attribution (columns Y : AC in the spreadsheet).
-Time formatting in columns E : H is specified as HHMM (i.e., 1715 stands for 17:15).
-The total number of US domestic flights for the year 2008 listed in the data set is approximately 7M.
+The first data set (flightsData.csv) contains scheduled arrival and departure times of all US domestic public passenger flights arriving to Chicago O'Hare airport for the year 2008, as well as the actual arrival and departure times, flight information (carrier, origin airport, destination airport, etc.), arrival delay, and delays cause attribution (columns Y : AC in the spreadsheet).
+Time formatting in columns I : L is the following: 1715 stands for 17:15, 715 stands for 07:15, and 15 stands for 00:15.

 __Operators:__  The workflow logic is as follows:

+Join operator joins flight information with weather information.
+It matches scheduled departure time (1-hour granularity) for each flight flying to Chicago with the actual weather conditions at Chicago airport at the scheduled departure time (also 1-hour granularity).

 In the Variable operator we define a variable srsArrDelay to indicate whether or not the flight arrival was delayed by more than 15 minutes.
-The reason 15 minutes was chosen is because the US Department of Transportation defines a delayed flight as a flight that arrives at least 15 minutes late.
-In the same variable operator we also defined binary variables to code for a scheduled hour of departure and the applicable month.
+The reason 15 minutes value was chosen is because the US Department of Transportation defines a delayed flight as a flight that arrives at least 15 minutes late.
 The goal of the workflow is to predict whether or not a flight will be delayed by at least 15 minutes, and to predict the absolute value of the delay.

-The Join operator is used to join airport and flight information.

 The Row Filter operator is used to discard empty rows and rows with important data missing.

+The outputs of the Arrival Delay Histogram, Summary Statistics, Scatter Plot Matrix, Frequency, and Aggregation operators are provided to better illustrate the nature of the input data.

-The Random Sampling operator is used to extract training and validation data sets (20% each).
+The Random Sampling operator is used to extract training and validation data sets.

 Logistic Regression, Decision Tree, and Naïve Bayes operators are used to predict whether or not a flight will be delayed by more than 15 minutes. srsArrDelay is selected as a Dependent Column in these operators.

-For Logistic Regression and Decision Tree operators we have chosen the Month and DepDelay (Departure Delay) as the independent variables.
-Note that using DepDelay as an independent variable is cheating(!).
-If a flight departure was delayed obviously it is likely that the flight arrival will also be delayed.

-For the Naïve Bayes operator we have not used DepDelay knowledge (an “honest and unassuming” model, so to speak).
-Instead, we have used almost all other available knowledge about the original flight schedule, such as the month and hour of departure, origin and destination airports, carrier, etc. This approach can predict arrival delays weeks or months ahead of time, without relying on DepDelay knowledge.

 The Linear Regression operator was used to predict the expected absolute value of the arrival delay.

-The outputs of the Arrival Delay Histogram, Summary Statistics, Scatter Plot Matrix, Pivot and Frequency operators are provided to better illustrate the nature of the input data.

 Goodness of Fit, ROC and Lift operators illustrate the accuracy of the model for Logistic Regression, Decision Tree and Naive Bayes operators.